cheriseeeee/computing-work-2/README.md

 * sleep
 * play the piano

-i was from Ngee Ann Primary school and now i'm in dunman high yay :)
+i was from [Ngee Ann Primary school] and now i'm in dunman high yay :)

+i am in chinese orchestra because i'm amazing and ciol :P